 1. Web Design Influences Perceptions of 3 in 4 Users

 Appearance and credibility are inextricably linked.
-According to web credibility research from Stanford University, 75% of web users admit to making judgements about a company’s credibility based on their website design.
+According to web credibility research from Stanford University, 75% of web users admit to making judgements about a company’s credibility based on its website design.

 2. You Have Less Than 1 Second To Impress